Find answers to questions about:

 How can I get an on-campus job?
 It is important for international students to stay in compliance with F-1 visa regulations.
 International students should see ISS’ page for On-Campus Employment.
 Students can also visit the UB Career Design Center and UB Campus Dining & Shops for more employment opportunities during their degree.

 PhD Students: information is on advisement forms, and you must have faculty agree to serve.
-Once the faculty have agreed, please contact Sean McCabe to inform him who has agreed to serve.
+Once the faculty have agreed, please contact Deanie Hedrick to inform her who has agreed to serve.

 B-Exam forms will be sent out every January.